MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 Furthermore, the number of concurrent network requests allowed may be different on different platforms.
 This difference can have a major impact on the data load time for large data sets.

-Hence, as a recommendation, restrict loading of data that you need to display on the screen immediately.
-For additional data, paginate, and cache your data.
-Refer to the [performance tips and best practices](performance-tips.md) for additional ways to improve the app performance.
+As a recommendation, restrict loading of data that you need to display on the screen immediately.
+For other data, paginate, and cache your data.
+Refer to the [performance tips and best practices](performance-tips.md) for other ways to improve the app performance.

 ### Too many columns retrieved

 It's recommended to select only the necessary columns for the app.
 Adding more, or all columns from the data source downloads all column data.
 This action results in network overheads, and high memory usage in client devices.
 And this problem can impact users with mobile devices even more if the network bandwidth is limited, or a device with limited memory, or a legacy processor.

-For example, if you use Microsoft Dataverse as the data source for your app, make sure you have enabled the [Explicit column selection](use-native-cds-connector.md) feature.
+For example, if you use Microsoft Dataverse as the data source for your app, make sure you've enabled the [Explicit column selection](use-native-cds-connector.md) feature.
 This feature allows Power Apps to restrict the data retrieval for only the columns used in the app.

 To turn the **Explicit Column Selection** feature on the canvas app, go to **File** -> **Settings** -> **Advanced Settings** -> Turn **Explicit column selection** feature *On*.